SebSept/SebSept/README.md

 ## Hi There :)

 I'm a php developer, I worked mostly working around [Prestashop](https://github.com/prestashop).
-I'm currently training as a Symfony developper, for a few month.
+I'm currently training as a Symfony developper, for a few months.

 I'm focused on php (php is great).
 I'm curious about all the way it can be used.